plank-cms/client/README.md

 ### Collections

-Fetch a list of entries from a collection type:

 ```ts
 import plank from "@/lib/plank";

 const { data, total, page, limit } = await plank.collection("posts").findMany();
 ```

 Requests are fresh by default.
-The client uses `fetch(..., { cache: "no-store" })` unless you explicitly pass cache options yourself.
+The client uses `cache: "no-store"` unless you override it.

 With params: